 Instead of a time limit, your moves are limited—every few moves a bar from the top will press down a notch.
 For the first four levels it moves down every 6 moves, and after that it moves down every 5.
 If one of the bubbles hits the bottom of the screen, it's game over!
 You also win bonus points for finishing a level in limited moves—an added incentive!

-In the first level, you get a set of guidelines, which show you exactly where the bubble you fire will land - after that, it's up to you!
+In the first level, you get a set of guidelines that show you exactly where the bubble you fire will land—after that, it's up to you!

 Bubbles and Combos

-Air fills in the empty spaces of the lines the combo touches with more random bubbles!
+Air fills in the empty spaces of the lines the combo occupies with more random bubbles!
 However, if you make a complete line of air bubbles so that there are no gaps for new bubbles to pop into, then the only thing that will happen is that the entire line will disappear.
-It's worth it to note that in some later levels, you may get a line entirely of air - if you hit it anywhere with an air bubble, all the bubbles below it will fall!
+It's possible to use this combo to your advantage if the bubbles it creates can be easily dropped afterward—it can be lots of extra points.
+Similarly, in some later levels you may get a line entirely of air—if you hit it anywhere with an air bubble, all the bubbles below it will fall!

 Good or Bad ("Chaotic") Combo

 Light changes all bubbles touching the combo into one random color, which is good or bad depending on what color they turn into.

 Dark bubbles in the combo all turn into random types when the combo is activated.
 This can be a problem when you have a lot of bubbles, or when you're pretty close to the bottom, but if you take the right chances (and with a ton of luck), you can use this combo to your advantage.
 I'd advise trying to get rid of any air or earth bubbles touching the combo first, as this can minimize your chances of negative combos.
 Dark combos will never turn into Dark or special bubbles.

 We may be tempermental, but that doesn't always mean bad.